Wantage Township New Jersey

 Dogs

-All dogs must be leashed at all times when in our parks.
+All dogs must be leashed and under control at all times when in our parks.
 Owners are responsible for the removal of any deposits their dogs make.
 There are dog waste disposal stations in Woodbourne and Papakating Parks.

 ATVs / Dirt Bikes / Snowmobiles